sykehusinnkjop-hf/Azure-Functions/README.md

 Bruker Kontroll is an app made to sit between your front-end application and the microsoft Graph API.
 "Bruker kontroll" allows you to request information about users based on your "role" in the organization.

 ## intended usage
+The intended usage for Leder API is to move the responsibility of Users to managers.
+Today we are using a powerapp with a custom connector on top of the API for the interface.
+But this could be replaced with a custom SharePoint/Teams Webpart

 # Getting Started
 All stages must be completed in order to deploy the function app.